erik-404err/snapdrop-tray/README.md

 ## Known issues:
 - When sending Text messages via the Tray Icon on Linux, the Inputbox has black corners.
 This is caused by electron not supporting transparent background on linux (yet).
 - The Window isn't in the perfect positioning for everybody.
 This can be fixed by somehow getting the position of the Tray Icon (bottom right, top left, ...)
+- sending links causes Snapdrop to open a Browserwindow in electron on click, which doesnt show up.
+Change this to "copy text" or open a real browser on click

 ## Add in the Future
 - dynamic resizing of the textarea in TextInput.html